 2. The Tech Entrepreneur’s Survival Guide: How to Bootstrap Your Startup, Lead Through Tough Times, And Cash in For Success

 This book will help you gain a more realistic perspective on the tech startup world.
 You will quickly realize that only a tiny fraction of new ventures even reach the funding stage.
 And from those that do an even smaller number reach the big cash out the day.

 What I like about this one, it’s that it’s written by an actual practitioner.
-Bernd Schoner built his company during the dot com bust era, then navigated it’s through the 2008 financial crisis.
+Bernd Schoner built his company during the dot com bust era, then navigated it through the 2008 financial crisis.
 He ultimately sold his venture for millions of dollars to a multinational public technology company.

-This book contains the secrets on how to develop extraordinary technology products, based on the processes used by companies such as Amazon, Google, Facebook, Netflix, and Tesla.
+This book contains the secrets of how to develop extraordinary technology products, based on the processes used by companies such as Amazon, Google, Facebook, Netflix, and Tesla.
 You’ll see that the process is so much different from how your regular startup founder approaches product development.

 You will learn how to gather the right people for your product team, and how to create a product culture that will enable you to immediately leverage feedback from the market.

 Another great thing about this title is that it’s not only meant for people already navigating mid-sized to big companies.
 It’s also for the startups that are looking for the right product-market fit, and growth stage companies that want to take their software to the next level.

 4. The Trillion Dollar Coach: The Leadership Playbook of Silicon Valley’s Bill Campbell

 If you learn, always learn from the best.
 This book is written by Eric Schmidt, Jonathan Rosenberg, and Alan Eagle, and teaches you management lessons from the legendary business executive Bill Campbell.